FACT: An effective skincare routine can literally mean the difference between dull, drab, tired-looking skin and glowing, radiant, healthy skin.

 - Repeat for 2nd cleanse if needed.

 I love True Botanicals Pre Cleanse Oil.
 It’s simple (formulated with only 4 ingredients), effective, clean and smells amazing.
 Most nights I use this two times in a row.
 The first time to take off my makeup and then a second time to cleanse the skin.
-Code LISATRUE20 will save first timers.
+Code TOG10 will save you 10%.
 Read more about why it’s one of my top 5 from True Botanicals here!

 If you are looking for something that’s not an oil, I also really enjoy OSEA’s Ocean Cleanser.
 First I will take my makeup off with with the Pre Cleanse Oil and then instead of repeating, I will go in with this for a second cleanse.
 This formula is gentle, won’t strip skin, washes off easily, helps to hydrate with organic seaweed and actually acts as a very light exfoliator thanks to lactic acid AND it smells incredible (like lime Skittles).